 Many defendants are capable of representing themselves at an arraignment.
-They can plead not guilty and even ask the judge to reduce bail.
+They can plead "not guilty" and even ask the judge to reduce bail.
 During the interval between the arraignment and the next court appearance (rarely less than two weeks and often longer), the defendant can decide whether to hire a lawyer for post-arraignment proceedings.

 Nevertheless, it’s not a good idea for most defendants to go it alone at the arraignment.
 For example, if a technical defect exists in the prosecution’s case, the defendant may have the right to raise the defect only prior to entering a plea.
 Also, a particular prosecutor’s office may have a policy of offering the best deals to defendants who plead guilty (or no contest) at their arraignments.
 Defendants who intend at some point to plead guilty but are unaware of such a policy may suffer a harsher punishment by putting off the guilty plea until after the arraignment.
 Finally, arraignment judges are more likely to lower bail when defendants have legal representation.
-Thus, most defendants considering self-representation should postpone the arraignment by asking the judge for a continuance, and then consult with a criminal defense lawyer before deciding to self-represent.
+Thus, most defendants considering self-representation who don't yet have legal counsel should try to postpone the arraignment by asking the judge for a continuance, and then consult with a criminal defense lawyer before deciding to self-represent.

 Defendants who are uncertain about whether to represent themselves at arraignment (or for the duration of the case) may buy additional time to make a decision by asking for a continuance (postponement).
 Judges routinely grant continuances of at least a week to give the defendant a chance to hire an attorney.
 In return, the defendant may have to “waive time,” meaning he or she gives up the right to be arraigned within statutory time limits.
 The continuance does not obligate the defendant to hire an attorney.
 The defendant can appear at the next scheduled date for the arraignment and self-represent or ask for a court-appointed lawyer.